Waste Management & Recycling

 - The grounds-keeping crew diverts leaves, grass clippings and branches to a proper composting facility for the Halifax campuses.
 At the AC on-campus yard waste, manure, and biomass ash is used to create compost for campus use.

 - Waste is collected in and outside everyday from Dalhousie buildings' four bin systems.
 Custodians then bring the waste to the dumpster.
-In Halifax, waste will soon be brought to the warehouse for compaction versus using dumpsters.
-A local hauler collects waste from the dumpster locations (every couple of days depending on volume) or compactor and brings the material to the landfill in HRM at Otter Lake landfill (municipal landfill), 30 km away and the Colchester Balefill approximately 20 km away.
+In Halifax, waste is brought to the warehouse for compaction versus instead of having dumpsters across campus.
+The hauler collects waste from the compactor (every couple of days depending on volume) and brings the material to the landfill in HRM at Otter Lake landfill (municipal landfill), 30 km away and the Colchester Balefill approximately 20 km away.

 - Please do not place cardboard, metal, renovation/construction debris, or other recyclable items in exterior waste dumpsters.